 Due to my general lack of fitness, my brother took to calling me ‘Katz’ after Bill Bryson’s friend and accomplice in Bryson’s novel A walk in the woods.
 In that book, Stephen Katz was over-weight and not at all prepared for a walk along the 2,200 mile Appalachian Trail.

 Dennis called me Katz at every opportunity and there was nothing I could do about it.
-I certainly couldn't argue with him; I was far too busy concentrating my efforts on sweating and wheezing.
-After some time the wheezing was replaced by a level of heavy breathing that could get a person arrested under certain other circumstances.
+I would have argued with him but I was far too busy concentrating all my skills on sweating and wheezing.
+I found out that I was quite an expert.
+After some time the wheezing was replaced by a level of heavy breathing that could get a person arrested under certain circumstances especially on the phone.

 Dennis at the foot of the steps leading to the A433 Fosse Way

 In spite of this suffering, I was actually enjoying myself and, although the walk was no challenge to my super fit brother, I think he was enjoying it too.
 It was a very sunny and pleasant mid-September day and we were walking across pasture fields in a typically rolling English patchwork of mixed farmland divided by hedgerows and small clumps of trees.

 The path runs through a pasture field parallel to a ditch which is a tributary to the Thames.
 The field had a plethora of cowpats especially laid there for us to avoid.
 At end of the field is a bridge to cross the ditch to go north parallel to the Thames.
 We then crossed a very poorly-maintained sty to enter a field with even more cowpats and the added hazard of very bad divots caused by cows when the field had been muddy.
 The ground was dry and hard now so you need to wear decent walking boots to avoid twisting your ankle.
 It would be impossible to cycle on.